leesangjun1903/NLP-and-Audio/LLM/readme.md

 - What Makes Good In-Context Examples for GPT-3?
 - Learning To Retrieve Prompts for In-Context Learning
 - Active Example Selection for In-Context Learning
+- Fantastically Ordered Prompts and Where to Find Them: Overcoming Few-Shot Prompt Order Sensitivity